 If you’d like to compare a bunch of apps, you should click the link above.
 Here are our top picks, though:

 Android (Google Play): HD Camera + has a full customization and editing suite.
-It allows you to manually adjust all the aspects of your shot.
+It allows you to adjust all the aspects of your shot manually.

 iPhone (iTunes Store): Camera+ 2 is recently rebuilt and ready to take your iPhone photography to the next level.
 It brings manual control to iPhones, which is a sorely needed feature.
-Also includes a powerful editor.
+It also includes a powerful editor.

 How to Compose Long Exposure Photographs

 Once you know how to get the long exposure effects, we need to be sure you’re composing your shots correctly too.
 Arguably, the photo’s composition is the most crucial piece of the puzzle, so you’ll want to be sure to think about it a lot when setting up your shot.
 The rules of photo composition are largely the same for long exposure photography, so if you need the basics, then check this out.

 Remember, because each shot takes longer, you’re going to be able to take fewer shots.
 As a result, you need to make sure each one counts.
 So, with that in mind, let’s go over the rules of photo composition for long exposure with a smartphone.